 The last time Charlene met the Pope was in 2013, when she wore black

 Photo: Getty Images

-Shortly after Albert and Charlene sent out their twins Crown Prince Jacques and Princess Gabriella.
+Shortly after Albert and Charlene sent out their Christmas cards, which featured their gorgeous one-year-old twins Crown Prince Jacques and Princess Gabriella.